oldnapalm/CoordRecorder/README.md

 ## Installation
 - Put `CoordRecorder.cs` and `CoordRecorder.ini` in `scripts` folder
 - Open `CoordRecorder.ini` and change the toggle key and save key

-## Change log

-### V 1.3
-- Doesn't ask for a name
-- Saves coordinates in json format (to copy/paste to course file) and csv format (to preview in https://gtagmodding.com/maps/gta5/)